(Source: Dream Cruises)

 - Lost luggage/travel documents etc

-The other insurance policy that I did consider was from AXA which also covers cruise to nowhere.
+The other insurance policy that I did consider was from MSIG.
 Most importantly, I bought travel insurance plan for my family to give us some peace of mind.
 Precisely because we had purchased the travel insurance policy early, we never worried much about getting a successful refund once we learnt Olympia was not fit to travel.

 This blog article is published on 16 May 2021.
 You can book Genting Dream Cruises’ World Dream via Klook to earn Klook credits (cash rebates).
 Note that this article contains affiliate links which contribute to the sustainability of this blog.